A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-The second simulation simulates a hypersonic flow through a circular cylinder, and it aims to demonstrate the GSI model's applicability to curved surface boundaries.
-The freestream has a $Ma$ number and $Kn$ number of 5.0 and 1.0, respectively.
-Argon serves as the working gas, and a variable hard sphere molecular model is employed.
-The specific heat ratio and the Prandtl number are 5/3 and 2/3, respectively.
-The temperature of the freestream is 273 K, and the velocity is 1539.3 m/s as a result.
-Freestream has a dimensionless density, temperature, and velocity of 1.0, 1.0, and 4.56, respectively, while the wall's dimensionless temperature remains constant at 1.0.
-The computational domain is discretized into 64x61 control bodies and is a circular region with a circle center at (0,0) and a radius of 15.
-The wall mesh quality must meet specific criteria to accurately depict the heat flux on the cylindrical surface.
-In this illustration, the first mesh height of the circular surface is 0.01.
-The unstructured discrete velocity mesh used in this example has 2391 cells, as shown in Fig. \ref{fig08}.
+The performance of the current GSI algorithm on a curved surface is demonstrated through simulating high-speed flow over a circular cylinder.
+The cylinder's radius is indicated as $R$ = 0.01 m.
+In relation to the cylinder radius, the Knudsen number of the freestream is specified as $Kn$ = 1.0.
+Argon is selected as the working gas, and the VHS molecular model with $\omega$ = 0.81 is employed.
+Operating at a Mach number of 5.0 and a temperature of 273 K, the freestream exhibits a velocity of 1539.3 m/s.
+The temperature of the cylinder surface is maintained at 273 K. The computational domain is discretized into 64x61 control volumes, forming a circular region with a center at (0,0) and a radius of 15$R$ (see Fig. \ref{fig08a}).
+The mesh quality along the wall must satisfy specific criteria to precisely represent the heat flux on the cylindrical surface.
+In this depiction, the HFL of the mesh on the cylinder's surface is set at 0.1 mm.
+The unstructured discrete velocity mesh employed in this example consists of 2391 cells, as illustrated in Fig. \ref{fig08b}.